 Here's a quick rundown of the difference between these two scheduling tools:

 Calendly is best for power users and larger teams.
-If you need advanced automation, robust team features, and meeting analytics, Calendly's slick design and industry-leading features make it worth paying for every month.
+If you need advanced automation, robust team features, AI notetaking, and meeting analytics, Calendly's slick design and industry-leading features make it worth paying for every month.

 TidyCal | Calendly | |

-Ease of use | ⭐⭐⭐⭐ Straightforward, quick to learn, and simple to navigate.
-No mobile app, though. | ⭐⭐⭐⭐⭐ A polished user interface, time-saving features, and helpful mobile app give Calendly an edge. |
+Ease of use | ⭐⭐⭐⭐ Straightforward, quick to learn, and simple to navigate; no mobile app, though | ⭐⭐⭐⭐⭐ A polished user interface, time-saving features, and helpful mobile app give Calendly an edge |

-Advanced features | ⭐⭐⭐ TidyCal has all the essential scheduling features you need—including paid bookings—but it's missing advanced features like custom automations. | ⭐⭐⭐⭐⭐ Calendly goes above and beyond with advanced workflows, custom automations, and highly customizable booking pages. |
+Advanced features | ⭐⭐⭐ TidyCal has all the essential scheduling features you need, but it's missing advanced features like custom automations | ⭐⭐⭐⭐⭐ Calendly goes above and beyond with advanced workflows, routing forms, AI notetaking, and highly customizable booking pages |

-Features for teams | ⭐⭐⭐ TidyCal now offers basic team features like collective meetings and round robin scheduling.
-At just $79 per user for lifetime access, it's incredibly affordable. | ⭐⭐⭐⭐⭐ Calendly offers much more advanced options for teams; you'll get features like routing forms, cross-organizational analytics, and custom event types. |
+Team features | ⭐⭐⭐ TidyCal's Agency plan offers team features like collective meetings and round robin scheduling | ⭐⭐⭐⭐⭐ Calendly offers much more advanced options for teams; you'll get features like routing forms, cross-organizational analytics, admin-level workflows, and custom event types |

-Integrations | ⭐⭐⭐⭐ Just a handful of native integrations integrates with thousands more apps via Zapier. | ⭐⭐⭐⭐⭐ 140+ integrations; integrates with thousands more apps via Zapier. |
+Integrations | ⭐⭐⭐⭐ Just a handful of native integrations; integrates with thousands more apps via Zapier | ⭐⭐⭐⭐⭐ 150+ integrations; Calendly MCP; integrates with thousands more apps via Zapier |

 It's not hard to understand the appeal: by switching from Calendly, you can save $120+ per year as a solo user and thousands of dollars a year if you have a small team.
-And while TidyCal isn't as advanced as Calendly, it offers all the essentials: booking pages, custom availability, embeddable widgets, built-in email reminders, paid bookings, and up to 25 calendar connections.
+And while TidyCal isn't as advanced as Calendly, it's grown well beyond "just the essentials."
+The Individual plan ($29 one-time payment) gets you a full scheduling system, email reminders, paid bookings, subscriptions, a client reviews system, and up to 10 calendar connections.
+The Agency plan ($79 one-time payment per user) bumps that to 25 calendar connections and adds SMS reminders, team booking pages, collective meetings, and round robin scheduling.

 What about free plans?
 TidyCal and Calendly both offer them, and both are generous.
 However, if you're a serial meeting-booker, you'll run into issues pretty fast.

-Overall though, Calendly is a more refined piece of software.
+Overall, though, Calendly is a more refined piece of software.
 Many tasks are simply easier: for example, by selecting your country in the "availability" section, you can automatically block off your calendar based on your country's public holidays.
 Calendly also offers a convenient mobile app that sends you push notifications when someone books, reschedules, or cancels a meeting.
 (TidyCal doesn't offer a mobile app.)

 From the perspective of your meeting attendees, the user experience is pretty equivalent with both tools.
 Here's the Calendly booking page, which you've almost certainly encountered while booking a meeting at some point.